BrooksResearchGroup-UM/PEVAE_Paper/README.md

    Run `python ./script/calc_R2_ancestor.py` to calculate Pearson correlation coefficient between evolutionary time and positions of sequences in latent space.
    Run `python ./script/plot_R2.py` to plot the Pearson correlation coefficient calculated above.

+4. Expected output.
+   After running above commands, you shoud be able to get similar figures as the figure 2(E and F) and the figure 3 presented in the manuscript.

 ### Learn a VAE model on a multiple sequence alignment of a protein family from Pfam
+**Note**: Becuase running the following command, please change your working direcotry to the directory `PEVAE_Paper/pfam_msa/`.
 1. Download the multiple sequence alignment given a Pfam id
    You can either run `python ./script/download_MSA.py --Pfam_id PF00041` or go to Pfam website to download the sequence alignment.